-Craig Monsen is a 4th year medical student at Johns Hopkins where he serves as the president of the student body.
+Craig Monsen is a physician in internal medicine at Brigham and Women’s Hospital in Boston.
+He formerly served as the president of the studentbody at Johns Hopkins where he attended medical school.
 He graduated from Harvard with Highest Honors in Engineering and Computer Science in 2008.
 During his time there he worked on optimizing motor neuron retraining for paralyzed patients and built a computer system for the automated diagnosis of heart disease using a digital stethoscope.
 The latter project received several awards at the Intel International Science and Engineering Fair.

 - Likes: chicken parmigiana, data, guitar, basketball, Google